MockingYou/WebScraping-Veridion/README.md

 ## Details

 The program connects to an elasticsearch server using the credentials from the config file and creates a new index with the data from the merged csv returned by the python program.
-The program also checks if the domain is already added in the list.
+The program also checks if the domain is already added in the list to skip duplicates.

 The elasticsearch data is then search using the api "/api/search" by calling the function searchData that created a new body for each entry added from the request body received by api and makes a match using regular expression for each value from the object and then the api returns the data returned by the elastic search as an object.